There should be a way to rehash a

 In any case, the documentation states that "Set uses Hash as storage", but more importantly that "The equality of each couple of elements is determined according to

-Updated by knu (Akinori MUSHA) over 5 years ago
+Updated by knu (Akinori MUSHA) almost 6 years ago

 Actually, an undocumented "feature" is that Set does not support an element being modified once it is added.